EPA chief Pruitt tells lawmakers ethics charges are distractions, lies

 Democratic lawmakers who oppose Pruitt’s regulatory rollbacks have seized on his scandals, with 170 of them calling for his resignation.
 In recent days, five Republican Congress members have joined their ranks in calling for his ouster.

-Reporting By Valerie Volcovici and Richard Cowan; Additional reporting by Steve Holland and Timothy Gardner; Editing by Jonathan Oatis and Will Dunham
+Reporting By Valerie Volcovici and Richard Cowan; Additional reporting by Steve Holland and Timothy Gardner; Editing by Will Dunham